The JCMT BISTRO Survey: Evidence for Pinched Magnetic Fields in Quiescent Filaments of NGC 1333: Observations and Methods

 We measure the Stokes \emph{I}, \emph{Q}, and \emph{U} intensities in each segment in the same way as in \citetalias{2020ApJ...899...28D}.
-Additionally, we smooth the data in the direction along the segment five times the beam to boost the SNR by a factor $\sqrt{5}$.
+Additionally, we smooth the data in the direction along the segment five times the beam to boost the S/N by a factor of $\sqrt{5}$.
 See Appendix \ref{sec:profiles} and Figure \ref{fig:filament_section_map} for the details of the derivation method and the resulting intensity maps.

-The positions over which we estimate the filament cross-sectional profiles are shown as horizontal dashed lines in Figure \ref{fig:filament_section_pos}.
-For segment A, the dashed lines correspond to the peak in \emph{PI} intensity.
-For segment B, the \emph{PI} profile of its peak position shows the contribution of another peak visible in the upper right part of the \emph{PI} map (the southern extension of segment C; see Figures \ref{fig:filament_section_pos} and \ref{fig:filament_section_map}), resulting in a relatively large fitting error.
-Hence, we choose a location one beam south from the \emph{PI} peak to avoid the influence of this additional peak to achieve a Gaussian fit with reasonable accuracy.
+The positions over which we estimate the filament cross-sectional profiles are shown as horizontal dotted lines in Figure \ref{fig:filament_section_pos}.
+For segment A, the dotted line correspond to the peak in PI intensity.
+For segment B, the PI profile of the peak position shows the contribution of another peak visible in the upper right part of the PI map (the southern extension of segment C; see Figures \ref{fig:filament_section_pos} and \ref{fig:filament_section_map}), resulting in a relatively large fitting error.
+Hence, we choose a location one beam south of the PI peak to avoid the influence of this additional peak to achieve a Gaussian fit with reasonable accuracy.
 The difference in fitting results between these two positions is not statistically significant, and this position shift does not affect the following discussion.
-For segment C, the \emph{PI} and \emph{I} intensities increase continuously toward HH12 in the north, so we set the position of C near the middle of the filament to also exclude a Class 0/I YSO (``J032901.56+312020.6"; see Figure \ref{fig:filament_section_map}) from the evaluation of the cross-section.
-For segment D, we ignore one Class II YSO (``J032856.12+311908.4''; see Figure \ref{fig:filament_section_map}) as a foreground source since it has an estimated $A_\mathrm{V} = 0$ mag \citep{2009ApJS..181..321E}, and the source probably does not affect the filament's internal structure.
-We thus set the position of D at the peak in \emph{PI} intensity.
+For segment C, the PI and \emph{I} intensities increase continuously toward HH12 in the north, so we set the position of C near the middle of the filament to also exclude a class 0/I young stellar object (YSO; J032901.56+312020.6; see Figure \ref{fig:filament_section_map}) from the evaluation of the cross section.
+For segment D, we ignore one class II YSO (J032856.12+311908.4; see Figure \ref{fig:filament_section_map}) as a foreground source because it has an estimated $A_V = 0$ mag \citep{2009ApJS..181..321E}, and the source probably does not affect the filament's internal structure.
+We thus set the position of D at the peak in PI intensity.